whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

   The filenames not matching what was in Globus was an issue.
 There was also only one file that made it over from Globus.

+  During registration, only a single file was registered in Whole Tale, despite there being more in the Globus package.

 Task 6: Import Recipe and Build Image
 -------------------------------------